capprogram/2017bootcamp-general/python-setup-linux.md

 # Setup python on department linux machines

-For the purposes of this class we will use an anaconda installation of python as opposed to system python.
-This will allow us to use additional packages and keep a consistent python experience across machines/operating systems.
-To get started open a terminal on a UNC linux machine type
+We will use a custom Anaconda installation of python as opposed to whatever python is already installed on the linux system.
+This will allow us to add packages and keep a consistent python experience across machines/operating systems.
+To get started, open a terminal on a UNC linux machine and type

     unc_anaconda